 Germans are also renowned for their fear of credit cards.
 Many places in the country refuse to accept card payment, to the bemusement of visitors, with technophobic Germans opting to walk around with wads of cash instead.

 David Hasselhoff and Berlin: a 27-year-old love story.
 Photo: DPA.

 What's more popular than a Hinterhof and a Bahnhof put together?
 A Hasselhoff.
 Germans love David Hasselhoff, or so Brits and Americans tend to believe.

 This idea no doubt stems from Hasselhoff's famed New Year's Eve gig at the Brandenburg Gate in 1989, when he performed “Looking for Freedom” to a crowd hundreds of thousands strong.

-The message clearly spoke to the emotional state of Germans at the time, shortly after the Berlin Wall felt.
-And the easy-to-pick-up English lyrics no doubt played a part in its popularity.
-And Germans do still have a sentimental, semi-serious attachment to the former Baywatch star, as witnessed when he performed again in Berlin for New Year's 25 years later.
+The message clearly spoke to the emotional state of Germans at the time, shortly after the Berlin Wall fell.
+The easy-to-pick-up English lyrics no doubt played a part in its popularity.
+And Germans do still have a sentimental, semi-serious attachment to the former Baywatch star, as witnessed when he performed again in Berlin at New Year 25 years later.

-But the disappointing truth is that that was the only one of the Hoff's singles which ever hit the top of the charts in Germany.
-The last time Hasselhoff made the charts in the country was in 2005 with DJ Ostkurve's remix of his song Limbo Dance - and that only made it to number 98.
+But the disappointing truth is that Looking for Freedom was the only one of the Hoff's singles which ever hit the top of the charts in Germany.
+The last time Hasselhoff made the charts in the country was in 2005 with DJ Ostkurve's remix of his song Limbo Dance – and that only made it to number 98.

 He has also never had a number one album in Germany, with only die-hard fans buying 2011's A Real Good Feeling, which peaked at 26 in the charts.